CosmosOSProjectArchive/SipaaKernel/README.md

 Here is the link (Send a message in Discord (RaphMar2019#0001 or GreenSoup Dev#6118) if the link is not working). https://discord.gg/aYRG9pq9bd

+# Licensing
+### This project is licensed Under the GPL-2.0 licence.